Good psychiatric care is not just about the right treatment—it is about the right relationship between doctor and patient.

 A: This various a lot by the details of your individual case as well as your preferences.
 After the initial evaluation, sessions are generally more frequent (once a week to once every few weeks), especially if we are starting a new medication or biological treatment.
 After a few months, appointments are generally spread out to once every 1-3 months.
-At a minimum I see my patients once every three months, although if your situation is stable and you just need medication refills, you can receive your follow up care from your primary care doctor.
+At a minimum I see my patients once every three months.
 Therapy appointments are generally once a week, although they can be spread out to once every few weeks or once a month if you prefer.

 Q: Can I use my insurance?

 A: I do not accept insurance or work directly with insurance companies, although if you have a PPO insurance plan you may be able to get part of my fees reimbursed from your insurance company.
 I do not submit claims or work with insurance companies directly.
 The reason I do this is because insurance companies incentivize psychiatrists to have short, medication-focused visits, and reimburse poorly for therapy-focused interventions.
 I believe a broader approach is more effective and essential for long-term health and wellbeing.
 Practicing this way also allows me to provide the kind of care I feel is most helpful, without having to spend substantial time on paperwork.